How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 Make the most of your photographer’s time and expertise

-Photoshoot Prep Checklist for Restaurant Owners
+Photoshoot Prep Checklist for Venues:

 1. Define Shoot Objectives & Gather Inspiration